-The Company is still in the process of assessing the impact of the following new FRSs, interpretations and amendments to FRSs on the financial statements.
+The Company is still in the process of assessing the impact of the new FRSs, amendments to and interpretations of FRSs on the financial statements.
+The Company does not expect significant impact on the financial statements upon the adoption of these new FRSs, amendments to and interpretations of FRSs.